Measuring and Cutting Two Tails

 - The top photo shows how the trailing

-edge should be marked into 8 equal sections.
+edge should be marked into eight equal sections.
 The easiest way

-is to line up 3 marks with the middle ribs, giving 4 sections.
+is to line up three marks with the middle ribs, giving four sections.
 Then

-just divide each section into 2 – making 8 altogether.
+just divide each section into two, making eight altogether.

 exactly the same way as before.
 See the bottom photo.